viranth/Keyword-search/README.md

 # Keyword-search

-It looks like a Keyword searching we  search a particular data it would be stored in a database and the database is MYSQL Technology used :
+It looks like a Keyword searching we  search a particular data it would be stored in a database and the database is MYSQL and the data is fetched to view the index.jsp file
+Technology used :
 **Tomcat server
 Xampp